vykanand/tandoorbaaz/blackbox-rules.md

-# 📜 Windsurf AI Rules: Production-Grade Code Quality
+# 📜 Blackbox AI Rules: Production-Grade Code Quality

 ## 🔒 Code Stability & Safety

 1. Do not break working code.
 2. Only modify code when absolutely necessary and keep changes minimal.avoid over complex fixes.always create or fix code in simplest possible way.
 3. Always preserve the intent and behavior of the original logic unless a clear issue is found.